AKilbo/Android-Game-OpenGl/README.markdown

 ##TODO
 * Investigate issues with screen orientation changes
 * Investigate other state restoration things onStop
-* Generalize the MainThread class - this might be done?
 * Generalise the GamePanel class
 * Consider a more elaborate Entity/Component model
 * Mock up the 'dial' interaction